statengeneraal/laws-markdown/verdrag/anti-doping/convention/BWBV0004757/README.md

 The following are prohibited:

-1. Tampering, or attempting to tamper, in order to alter the integrity and validity of Samples collected during Doping Control.
+1. *Tampering,* or attempting to tamper, in order to alter the integrity and validity of *Samples* collected during *Doping Controls*.
 These include but are not limited to urine substitution and/or adulteration (e.g. proteases).

-2. Intravenous infusions and/or injections of more than 50 mL per 6 hours period are prohibited except for those legitimately received in the course of hospital admissions or clinical investigations.
+2. Intravenous infusions and/or injections of more than 50 mL per 6 hours period except for those legitimately received in the course of hospital admissions or clinical investigations.

 ### M3